Ariel4545/text_editor/README.md

 __(footage taken from the early development of 1.12.1 version)__

 ## Personal goal 🌟
-My goal with this project is to learn the Python eco-system and tkinter while having fun,
+My goal with this project is to learn the Python eco-system and tkinter while having fun
 and to take tkinter to its limits by implementing many unique things within the process of building this long project.
 In addition, after I shared this project I also wanted to create a good GitHub repository by making it organized and presenting the project well.